 Students should notify any staff member of any acts of violence, harassment, or bullying or any other unusual or suspicious behavior that may endanger safety.
-Middle and high school students may also use the anonymous safety tip line to report any risks to the school population or buildings.
 Ongoing student education efforts will aim at minimizing any fear, peer pressure, embarrassment, or other impediments to students reporting potential problems.